chipsenkbeil/senkbeil.org/content/posts/005-balancing-time.md

 ...
 evaluate by impact and time
 check in with manager to get another perspective

+Ask questions like
+Should I be doing this?
+Or is this meant for someone else?
+Is this something I can do quickly in five minutes or less?
+Or is it more involved?

 ### What happens at work, stays at work